Last updated June 3, 2024.

 When the relaxation response is elicited, muscles relax, breathing and heartbeat slow down, and blood pressure and digestion return to normal.

-But when the stressors of modern life keep coming at us, the relaxation response never gets a chance to kick in.
+But when the stressors of modern life keep coming at you, the relaxation response never gets a chance to kick in.

 The result?